veselinn16/udacity-fend-c3-project/README.md

 **Note that this regex is NOT a secure method to counter XSS attacks in your application.
 This is a general test to be used for this course but should not be your main line of defense in a production application.**

 If an input fails validation, there should be an error message that shows up giving the user details on why the submission failed.
 These should be updated with the "emailError" div and the "messageError" div.

-On a successful validation, show an alert message saying the submission was successful.
-You don't need to actually submiit the data.